Yuvix25/pytov-documentation/_build/html/_sources/about.rst.txt

 About pytov
 ===========

-| Pytov is a syntax manipulation to python, which makes it easier to
+| Pytov is a manipulation to python inspired by C#, which makes it easier to
   code in after passing from other languages.
 | It was built by Yuval Rosen in 2020.